Home > French Words > French Phrases > YOU ARE HERE

-Including a full guide of what it is and how you can use it in a normal conversation with an audio example.
-And because learning a new language is important, we also sprinkled super useful stuff like dialogue example, slow pronunciation audio, synonym and more!
+Get ready to learn everything you need to know about the basic phrase "On y va".
+It includes a detailed guide of what it is and how to use it in a casual conversation with an audio example.
+But that's not all, we also added some useful stuff like slow pronunciation audio, dialogue example, synonym and more!

 French people are using “On y va” (Let’s go) when they are on the verge of going somewhere or starting something (typically: a group activity).